Consumers

 A law called the Consumer Protection Act has solutions and special remedies for people considered to be consumers under this law.
 These remedies include the possibility of cancelling a contract in some situations.

-To find out whether you’re a consumer protected under this law, read our article How Does the Consumer Protection Act Help Consumers?
+To find out whether you’re a consumer protected under this law, read our article The Consumer Protection Act: What It Covers.

 Also, the Office de la protection du consommateur (consumer protection bureau) can help you find out what remedies are available to you and guide you with certain steps.
-Its website has an interactive tool you can use to find out your remedies depending on your problem.
 You can also report an illegal business practice or file a complaint against a merchant.

 Possible Solutions